310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 [^1]: Originally, Ritsu says “You won’t get anywhere playing Shogi with an animal.”
 [^2]: Originally, Madara refers to his sister as a <a href="https://en.wikipedia.org/wiki/Hikikomori" target="_blank">Hikikomori</a>, which is a term to refer to people who are withdrawn from society, especially in public.
 [^3]: Okama is a Japanese derogatory term used towards effeminate men.
-[^4]: Usually I translate 女々しい *memeshii* as sensitive/soft, but considering this story is related to gender, I decided it’d be best to keep it literal (the literal meaning is effeminate/like a girl).
+[^4]: Usually I translate 女々しい <em>memeshii</em> as sensitive/soft, but considering this story is related to gender, I decided it’d be best to keep it literal (the literal meaning is effeminate/like a girl).
 [^5]: “Reserved” in Japanese is lit. “watery,” hence why Ritsu mentions that vampires aren't good with running water.
 [^6]: Tetora's name lit. means "Iron Tiger".
-(It's also in his solo song names, IRON HEART TIGER).
+(It's also in his solo song title, IRON HEART TIGER).